Financial-Times/origami/README.md

 Thin lines will be rendered to the left and right of each `td` element giving the appearance of lines between columns.

+## How to upgrade from v3.x.x to v4.x.x?

+### Important Changes

+- In order to have sorting work correctly, tables need `thead` and `tbody` elements
+- The Javascript module now returns an o-table constructor

+### Markup changes

+- Wrap the headings in `thead`
+- Add `data-o-component="o-table"` to the `table` element of any o-table components which require JS.

 ----

 ## Licence